m4tthewwong/Hierarchical-GMS/README.md

 # Hierarchical-GMS
-The purpose of this repo is to provide source code for the final project in UW Bothell CSS587.
+The purpose of this repo is to provide source code for the final project in UW Bothell CSS587 Fall Quater 2025.

 ## Folder Structure
 The folder structure is as follows: